collinsthuguri-eng/vryptic-core/README.md

 ├── .gitignore
 ├── LICENSE                          # Apache 2.0 (open components)
 └── README.md
-Note on program structure: programs/vryptic-anchor is the R&D sandbox — the testing ground for early SMS interactions, Merkle tree experiments, and integration tests. programs/vryptic-core is the production ledger program: clean, isolated, and structured for professional security audit before Solana Mainnet deployment.
+Note on program structure: programs/vryptic-anchor is the R&D sandbox — the testing ground for early  interactions, Merkle tree experiments, and integration tests. programs/vryptic-core is the production ledger program: clean, isolated, and structured for professional security audit before  Mainnet deployment.
 This follows the standard multi-program Anchor workspace pattern.
 🏗 Phase 0: Genesis Sprint
 We are currently in the Genesis Sprint — a 6-month build period moving VRYPTIC from validated architecture to a working end-to-end Hardware-to-Ledger prototype.
 Milestone 1 (Months 1–2): Security Scaffolding & Device Handshake